umdio/umdio/README.md

 ##Contributing:Read more
 You'll probably be referencing the docs for sinatra as well as the ruby-mongo driver a lot, especially at first, on top of the api design doc.
 Also how to test with rack

+###Notes:

+- It's worth looking into whether we should be configuring with Rack - would probably make versioning easy as pie, and make it pretty clean to serve the docs and the api, as well as probably making it possible to use different frameworks to serve different endpoints - e.g. courses on Sinatra and buses on Flask
+- Should we be using Rspec and/or Cucumber?
+BDD seems legit, but also, we've got a codebase already...
+Maybe worth it to start from scratch for v1 and build it actually using BDD